chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. Role

 ### Security Claims:
-**Cross-Site Scripting (XSS)** will not be possible for our login page as user inputs will be **escaped**.
+**Cross-Site Scripting (XSS)** and **SQL Injection** will not be possible for our login page as user inputs will be **escaped**.
 In addition, we are **validating** user inputs by implementing regex checks to ensure NRIC conforms to the standard format (eg. S1234567A).
-Lastly, we will be sanitising our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.
+Lastly, we sanitise our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.

 ## Security for Client & Server Communication